 - On the side of the backglass and cabinet of Black Hole, the titular object displays these.

-- The titular ship of the R-Type series of Shoot'em Ups does this when charging up its Wave gun.
+- The eponymous ship of this series of Shoot Em Ups does this when charging up its Wave gun.

 - Chrono Trigger, characters casting lightning magic draw in sparks before releasing it; as well, Lucca's Flare spell pulls in balls of red energy before it detonates.